Aliases for TERF2IP Gene

 GeneCards Summary for TERF2IP Gene

 TERF2IP (TERF2 Interacting Protein) is a Protein Coding gene.
-Diseases associated with TERF2IP include Malignant Melanoma, Somatic.
-Among its related pathways are DNA Damage and Telomere Extension by Telomerase.
-GO annotations related to this gene include telomeric DNA binding.
+Diseases associated with TERF2IP include Melanoma, Cutaneous Malignant 1.
+Among its related pathways are Cell Cycle, Mitotic and Meiosis.
+Gene Ontology (GO) annotations related to this gene include telomeric DNA binding.

 UniProtKB/Swiss-Prot for TERF2IP Gene